MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 - **Skill challenges**.
 New AI workloads may need specialized roles and new operations processes that require extensive training.

 - **Pace of AI innovation**.
-Adopting the latest technologies can be tempting to stay at the cutting edge.
-Evaluate new technologies carefully to ensure they improve user experience and don't just add complexity for the sake of being up-to-date.
+While it can be tempting to adopt the latest technologies to stay on the cutting edge, evaluate new technologies carefully to ensure they improve user experience and don't just add complexity for the sake of being up-to-date.

 - **Ethical requirements**.
-You need to clearly determine whether your use case is an ethical target for AI.
+You need to determine whether your use case is an ethical target for AI.
 Maintaining ethical standards is necessary throughout the planning and implementation phases to ensure that you're building a responsible system.

 ## How to use this guidance?